EvilBytecode/GolangStyle/README.md

 ### MORE IN ```main.go```

 Remember to import the `gostyle` package before using these functions.
+### issues with some ascii styles will be fixed soon, i just need to find time for it. but most of them are supported
 ### Credits:
 - https://github.com/MmCopyMemory (Lots of help)
 - https://github.com/billythegoat356 (GoStyle Idea, From Python to Go)